jordanvolz/lolpop/docs/src/configuration.md

 ## Configuration Overview

 Configuration can be provided to lolpop in one of two ways: either via a `yaml` file or via a python dictionary.
-The former is recommended for production workflows. `yaml` files should be created for production work and can easily be tracked in version in your version control system of choice. `yaml` files can sometimes be clumsy to work with during development, so lolpop also supports using python dictionaries of configuration, which allows users to more easily change configuration on the fly.
+The former is recommended for production workflows. `yaml` files should be created for production work and can easily be tracked and versioned in your version control system of choice. `yaml` files can sometimes be clumsy to work with during development, so lolpop also supports using python dictionaries of configuration, which allows users to more easily change configuration on the fly.

 While initializing a component, pipeline, or runner, users can provide configuration via the `conf` parameter.
 This can either be a string containing a path to a `yaml` file or a python dictionary of configuration values.
 So, both of the following are valid: